 Risk Management Promotion

-In accordance with the Companies Act, Eisai's Board of Directors formulated the “Rules for Preparing Necessary Systems for Ensuring the Suitability in the Performance of Duties by Corporate Officers.”
-These rules stipulate that all corporate officers should identify the risks in their duties and establish, develop and implement internal control systems.
-In response, the corporate officer responsible for internal control established the “ENW Internal Control Policy”, and is establishing, developing and implementing internal control systems covering all Eisai network companies as well as implementing initiatives for containing risk within acceptable levels.
+In accordance with the Companies Act, Eisai’s Board of Directors formulated the “Rules for Preparing Necessary Systems for Ensuring the Suitability in the Performance of Duties by Corporate Officers.”
+These rules stipulate that all corporate officers should identify and evaluate the risks in their duties and establish, develop, and operate the internal control systems.
+Regarding the risk management, Eisai defines risks as “the threat or probability that an action or event will adversely affect the achievement of corporate and/or organizational objectives.”
+In order to avoid or keep risks within acceptable levels, Eisai has developed “ENW Internal Control Policy” and is carrying out various initiatives including establishment, development, and operation of internal control systems in whole ENW.

 1. Promoting a Risk Management System and Response to Risks